American Canyon High School: History

-The city of American Canyon, located at the southern end of Napa County, is the fastest growing part of that county.
+The city of American Canyon, located at the southern end of Napa County, is the fastest growing part of the county.
 For decades, high school students living in American Canyon were bussed to Vintage High School in the city of Napa, located 15 mi to the north.
-Strong public support developed for locating a high school in American Canyon.
+Eventually, strong public support developed for locating a high school in American Canyon.

 In 2003 the school district purchased a 49.5 acre site for a new high school for $4.5 million.

 Voters residing in the Napa Valley Unified School District approved Measure G in November 2006.
 This $183 million bond measure provided the funding that made construction of American Canyon High School possible, as well as other school improvement projects in the district.
 The school was designed to incorporate green building principles.
 Construction began in 2008, and the school was dedicated on June 18, 2010.
 The construction budget was $169 million.

 Classes began for 680 freshmen and sophomores on August 18, 2010.
-As of the 2012-13 school year, there were students in all four grades, but the school had only reached about half of its full capacity of 2,200 students.
+As of the 2012–13 school year, there were students in all four grades, but the school had only reached about half of its full capacity of 2,200 students.